CDCgov/prime-reportstream/.github/ISSUE_TEMPLATE/up-receiver-migration-set-up-receiver-settings.md

 ### Dev Notes:

 - [ ] Fetch [STLT] organization settings from production and load them locally
-- [ ] Use the covid message at the bottom of sheet 2 in this spreadsheet to s of Modify the message to meet [STLT] filter if needed [Simple Report Covid 3.postman_collection.txt](https://api.zenhub.com/attachedFiles/eyJfcmFpbHMiOnsibWVzc2FnZSI6IkJBaHBBNFU2QWc9PSIsImV4cCI6bnVsbCwicHVyIjoiYmxvYl9pZCJ9fQ==--1d3699f4819e80309b51b02e7d4fad05048c28d8/Simple%20Report%20Covid%203.postman_collection.txt)
+- [ ] Use the attached SimpleReport covid postman collection and make sure the message gets routed to [STLT] locally.
+Modify the message to meet [STLT] filter if needed [Simple Report Covid 3.postman_collection.txt](https://api.zenhub.com/attachedFiles/eyJfcmFpbHMiOnsibWVzc2FnZSI6IkJBaHBBNFU2QWc9PSIsImV4cCI6bnVsbCwicHVyIjoiYmxvYl9pZCJ9fQ==--1d3699f4819e80309b51b02e7d4fad05048c28d8/Simple%20Report%20Covid%203.postman_collection.txt)

 - [ ] Make a copy of the [STLT] organization settings to onboard them to the UP.
 See How to Onboard a receiver to the UP here: https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/onboarding-users/receivers.md
 - [ ] Use this Postman collection to send a FHIR bundle the UP and make sure the message gets routed to the new UP [STLT] receiver.
 You may need to update the Simple Report sender to use the simple-report-sender-transform.yml if it's not using it.
 [Simple Report UP 2.postman_collection.txt](https://api.zenhub.com/attachedFiles/eyJfcmFpbHMiOnsibWVzc2FnZSI6IkJBaHBBNFk2QWc9PSIsImV4cCI6bnVsbCwicHVyIjoiYmxvYl9pZCJ9fQ==--dfab4aacbbb0df15ad1e97bb3328f29bd71ff86b/Simple%20Report%20UP%202.postman_collection.txt)